angelhof/angelhof.github.io/_drafts/2018-10-23-icfp2018_programming_competition.md

 <a name="footnote2">[2]</a>: Looking back, it seems like merging consecutive move commands, "includes" the bounding box optimization, as all the moves outside of the bounding box would be merged into the least possible amount of moves to reach the bounding box.

+<a name="footnote3">[3]</a>: This is actually the worst type of interference, as it cannot be solved by stalling, but needs a more complicated interference elimination strategy (which gets even more complicated when more than 2 nanobots intefere at the same time step), where one nanobot has to temporarily move to the side, allowing the other nanobot to move, and then return back to its original position to proceed with its move.